Jury: BNSF Railway contributed to 2 deaths in Montana town where asbestos sickened thousands

 “This is good news.
 This is the first community exposure case that will hold the railroad accountable for what they’ve done,” said Mark Lanier, an attorney for Walder and Hemphill's estates.

+The railroad was considering whether to appeal, said a BNSF spokesperson, who referred to it as a “very sad case.”

+"They (the jury) had the difficult task of evaluating conduct that occurred more than 50 years ago, before BNSF ever existed,” said Kendall Sloan, the railroad's director of external communications.

-BNSF attorney Chad Knight declined to comment after the verdict.
-He told jurors last week the railroad's employees didn’t know the vermiculite was filled with hazardous microscopic asbestos fibers.
+BNSF attorney Chad Knight told jurors last week the railroad's employees didn’t know the vermiculite was filled with hazardous microscopic asbestos fibers.

 The railroad’s experts also suggested during the trial that the plaintiffs could have been exposed to asbestos elsewhere.